dtcenter/METplus-Training/docs/Modules/Environment/docker.rst

 please consider one of the other options for setting up a METplus Training environment.

 We will begin by launching a terminal window in which we can execute commands.
-Do this by opening the **Terminal** app on a Mac or launching a terminal emulator on Windows, such as (TODO: state recommended terminal emulators here).
+Do this by opening the **Terminal** app on a Mac or launching a terminal emulator on Windows.
+Windows users are advised to download and install a Linux xterm emulator such as `MobaXterm <https://mobaxterm.mobatek.net>`_ or `Cygwin <http://cygwin.com>`_ for use with containers.

-Let's test that Docker is running properly on your machine.
+After you have launched a terminal window, let's test that Docker is running properly on your machine.
 Copy the command listed below and paste it into your terminal window.
 Hit enter to execute the command:

 .. code-block::